 A secure foundation includes a network with a firewall, encrypted passwords, permissions-based accessibility, multi-step verification and, of course, physical locks on doorways/entrances of the smart space.
 There are many different ways to encrypt passwords and data, each seemingly complex enough until someone hacks it.
 The good news is that the extremely complex cryptography, blockchain exists today and makes the odds of brute force hacking attempts close to none because it’s decentralised and any guesswork would require improbable amounts of computing power and time.
 Learn more about it on ‘Blockchain and Swarm Learning to Improve Big Data IoT Security‘.

 Considering the masses of tech rapidly developing and the need for sustainable innovation, a smart space app should be adaptable for integrating add-ons (third-party APIs) in particular that are socially engaging.
 For example, as proven with the success of the Facebook app for smartphones, a smart space app could include an instant ‘chat’ capability.
 While it’s great to have the capability of controlling devices and systems in your building, there are many human communication touchpoints an organisation needs to generally stay healthy.
-By including a social side to an IoT platform, communication is made seamless all on a single app.
+By including a social side to an IoT platform, communication is made seamless all on a single app and community engagement is enhanced, offering an inspiring place to be.
 In a smart office, it can also be great to include an events calendar to encourage socialising.

 Tomorrow’s smarter space?